Emergent Speed of Light

 This transcendental equation has discrete solutions — the modon speed is quantized by boundary matching.
 The lowest-energy solution gives the propagation speed.

-v_\text{rot,outer} = \omega_0 \cdot \xi \approx 0.0025\,c \approx 7.6 \times 10^5\;\text{m/s}
+G = \frac{f_\text{cross}\,v_\text{rot,outer}}{4\pi}, \qquad v_\text{rot,outer} = \omega_0\,\xi \approx 0.0025\,c \approx 7.6 \times 10^5\;\text{m/s},

-This is the velocity that appears in the gravitational constant (G = f_\text{cross} \cdot v_\text{rot,outer} / (4\pi); see Gravity) and sets the Landau critical velocity for the CDM-to-MOND transition.
-Below v_\text{rot,outer}, the substrate responds as a superfluid; above it, as collisionless dark matter — matching Khoury’s dark matter superfluidity prediction (v_L \sim 10^{-3}c).
+which gives \omega_0 \approx 7.8 \times 10^9 rad/s.
+Here f_\text{cross} is the transit probability through the counter-rotating boundaries; deriving it from first principles, rather than back-solving from the measured G, is the one remaining piece (see Gravity and WIP-15).
+This same velocity sets the Landau critical velocity for the CDM-to-MOND transition: below v_\text{rot,outer} the substrate responds as a superfluid; above it, as collisionless dark matter — matching Khoury’s dark matter superfluidity prediction (v_L \sim 10^{-3}c).

 Two Speeds, One Substrate